 Snowmobile Trail Permit

 A permit is needed to designate a two-way trail along a county road.
 Stipulations for establishment of a two-way trail are attached to the permit.
 There is no cost to obtain a permit.
 Apply for a snowmobile trail permit on-line.
+View help (PDF) for instructions on how to apply for a snowmobile trail permit.

 Installation of a utility within a county road right of way requires a permit be obtained prior to digging.
 Stipulations (PDF) for construction are attached to the permit There is a minimum fee of $100.00 for the first mile and $50.00 for each additional mile of construction.
 Apply for a utility permit on-line.
 View help (PDF) for instructions on how to apply for a utility permit.